-I started making audio for mobile games in the early 2000s.
-The list of titles that I worked on may seem impressive at first glance, but keep in mind that many of them were just small casual games.
+Between 2003 and 2016 I was making audio for mobile games.
+The number of projects that I have been working on may seem impressive at first glance, but keep in mind that most were casual indie games that nobody remembers anymore.

-Here are some projects I was involved in.
+Here are some titles I was involved in...

 CREDITS